haydemtzl/starlingx/Packet.md

 y (http://ipxe.org/2d0c613b)
 ```

-To fix, a specific length of the string was pasted, then manually some characters were typed until a new line given, so fianlly the rest of the charecters were pasted:
+To get string the valid string accepted, a specific length of the string was pasted, then manually some characters were typed until a new line was given, so finally the rest of the charecters were able to be pasted again:

 ```
 iPXE> initrd http://mirror.starlingx.cengn.ca/mirror/starlingx/master/centos/201